For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 JTAG connection (using Bus Pirate or J-Link):

-# Using OpenOCD (Open On-Chip Debugger):
+# Using OpenOCD (Open On-Chip Debugger) — broadest target coverage.

 sudo apt install openocd